 While many people have outdoor Christmas lights in their front yard or outlining their roofs, some have taken the art of holiday decorating to a whole new level.
 One of the most famous musical light displays in recent history was that of Carson Williams, an Ohio resident made famous when a video of his home's light display to Trans-Siberian Orchestra's Wizard in Winter track circulated via email.

 Though Williams no longer does his display at home, plenty of other people have followed his example, like Robert DeLauro and Frank Cianflone in Brooklyn.
-The Holiday House in California is another example of a popular lighted music display.
 More musical light displays can be found on video hosting websites and often will be forwarded through email during the Christmas season.

 How to Make a Musical Christmas Lights Display

 Computer savvy individuals often built their own hardware, wiring the lights and music together.
 The popularity of these displays has caught on with Christmas decoration and lighting companies, who market entire systems to people who want to make a display without doing the wiring themselves.

 The tech-minded person with a bit of time can create his or her own system for a musical lighting display.
 One website to check out is Light-O-Rama which offers plenty of support guides for setting up a computerized lighting system using their products.
 The products range from information for do-it-yourselfers to simple systems for a newbie to lighting displays.
 You can also choose to use a musical sequencer that will work with a specified song which you must purchase separately.

 Often called "plug and play" systems, these systems offer you the ability to create a musical lighting extravaganza with little to no effort on your part.
 Prices can vary widely, depending on your needs.

 Before you start building your musical Christmas lights display, you want to consider a few things:

 - Time: Building your own controller will take a lot of time, as can setting up and taking down the multiple lights.